The Multiple Sclerosis Society of Jersey C.I.

 The Society in Jersey C.I.

 Members can request Financial Assistance in times of difficulty or for something specific that will improve their quality of life or help them keep independent.
-The UK-wide website has more information about the condition which is constantly being updated.
+The UK-wide website has more information about the condition, which is constantly being updated.
 Please follow this link if you wish to view the mainland Multiple Sclerosis Society website.

 Upcoming Events